A Brief and Depressing History of Rape Laws

 Women in pre-Columbian American were safer than their Biblical counterparts, according to Amy Casselman, a professor of Native American studies at San Francisco State University.
 She told VICE that sexual assault was basically unheard of in America before the Europeans came over.
 “Because women played central roles in all aspects of indigenous culture, violence against them was fundamentally incongruent with one’s conception of self and society,” she told me.
 “And, in the rare cases in which violence against native women did occur, native nations used their own fully functioning systems of law and order to swiftly address the perpetrator and restore balance to the community.”

-Today, Native Americans have their own tribal courts, which Casselman contrasted with the American ones, which she called less survivor-oriented because they rely on maximum/minimum sentences and presume the alleged assailant’s innocence.
-Tribal courts let victims decide what punishment they want to see doled out––like if they want an apology, a shorter sentence than what a federal court would give, or some form of public shaming.
+Native Americans had their own tribal courts, which Casselman contrasted with the American ones of today, which she called less survivor-oriented because they rely on maximum/minimum sentences and presume the alleged assailant’s innocence.
+Tribal courts would let victims decide what punishment they want to see doled out––like if they wanted an apology, a shorter sentence than what a federal court would give now, or some form of public shaming.
 “Today, women who report sexual assault are routinely put on trial themselves and rarely get a voice in the outcome,” she said.
 “Stanford’s Brock Turner is a perfect example of this.”

 The Roman Empire